platinyy/platinyy/README.md

 - Sql
 - C++

-That is so funny! :joy:
+That is so funny! :shit
 <!--
 **platinyy/platinyy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.